About Us

 Cody Straza and Allison J. Squires

 Cody was born and raised in the Wood Mountain area.
 He grew up on a farm and completed an engineering degree at the University of Saskatchewan in Agricultural and BioResource Engineering.
 After completing this degree he went on to work in the manufacturing sector for several years before returning back to farm in the Wood Mountain area.
 One of Cody’s strengths is in machinery design and he enjoys working with and improving the equipment on the farm.
 Using many of the skills he obtained through his previous experience working as an engineer, Cody has applied the concept of lean manufacturing to the farm to improve productivity.
 Cody has previously served as Vice President of SaskOrganics and joined the Organic Value Chain Round Table to serve as the Young Farmers Initiative representative.
-Currently, Cody serves as an active board member on the Saskatchewan Soil Conservation Association (SaskSoil).
+Cody recently served as a board member on the Saskatchewan Soil Conservation Association (SaskSoil).